 This bowl of food used to clock in at almost $30 on the old menu, but has now been brought down to a somewhat more reasonable $22 per order.
 That still works out to over $7 per meatball and that’s just bad economics.
 Spend your money on other things.
 Like pasta.

 A fantastic pasta with snow and snap peas and a little bit of pesto.
 This we could eat every night.

-Whole wheat noodles have always tasted more like the pasta box than the pasta to me.
-But apparently when you mill your own flour, that isn't the case.
+Whole wheat noodles have always tasted more like the pasta box than the pasta to us.
+But apparently when you mill your own flour, that isn’t the case.
 This rigatoni is delicious - a bit heavier and slightly nutty, but otherwise just pasta.

 Yes, that’s what Hearth calls a burger.
 There is no bun, and the meat is a grind made up of brisket, chuck, heart, and liver.
 The organs are full of nutrients, which is why they are there, and you won’t notice all that much.
 What you will notice is a rich flavor and some excellent potatoes on the plate, and you should order it.
 A burger is a burger.

 This is a beast of a fish that will feed a bunch of people.
 It’s a great “main event” for your meal, especially if there are more than two of you and you share some of the things you see above to start.